pastewka/SpectralMethods/_lecture/numerical-solution.md

 Numerically, we then search for the exact coefficients \(a_n\) that minimize the error.
 </p><!-- l.
 37 --><p class='indent'> The choice of a good basis function is non-trivial.
 We will mainly use “finite
-elements” as basis functions here and briefly touch on other types.
+element basis functions” as basis functions here and briefly touch on other types.
 Before we go deeper into this topic, we need some more concepts to understand numerical analysis.